Frequently Asked Questions

 Your Giclee print is reproduced with the finest, economical materials to ensure quality to an original painting.
 A minimum 3" canvas border is added to the image size for stretching over a frame.
 All canvas prints include a limited edition Certificate of Authenticity signed by the artist and count toward the series of fifty or less unless noted.
 Each canvas is coated with a gloss acrylic protective finish.
 Canvas prints have a stated indoor longevity, based on the ink dyes and lamination, of over 75 years.

-What is an artist enhanced canvas giclee ?
+What is an artist embellished or enhanced canvas giclee ?

 I typically will use acrylic paints to give the painting the "pop-and-wow" factor.
 In many ways, these individual details make each piece unique and an original piece in themselves.
 (Note: This enhancement is at the discretion of the artist based upon his assessment of the value-add to the final canvas presentation)